AndreiCal/Gluwa-API-Documentation/source/index.html.md

 }
 ```

-> Identity verification is required to use virtual accounts.
-(403)
+> 403 Forbidden: Identity verification required / Wallet is locked / Account cannot be used in Korea

 ```json
 {